Step 1: Turn on the Xsens DOT

 Step 4: Start recording

 After your trackers are selected, click on the “START” button on the top right corner to start recording.
-After a short sync, data charts for each sensor will be displayed, which include acceleration, angular velocity, Magnetometer data and orientation.
+After a short sync, data charts for each sensor will be displayed, which include acceleration, angular velocity, Magnetometer data, orientation and free acceleration.
 To view the graphs for multiple trackers, swipe left or right.

 Step 5: Stop recording